 If you are cynical like me, you may think that its always a buyer’s market because there are always more job seekers than companies.
 The market further dwindles when you take into account that not all companies have job openings for which you are interested, qualified or within your acceptable salary range.

 Lesson 3: Remote working world may always be a buyer’s market

 So we get back to square one.
 As the conditions for which we find ourselves, there will always be a buyer’s market, so to speak, how do we (as job seekers) get the upper hand?

 The secret is in Lesson One.
 We’ve got to change our mindset and truly show in our job application, resume, work samples, list of accomplishments, and through the stories shared by our references that we are indeed the lowest cost, highest value applicant that will provide value.

 You can probably imagine that remote first employers will say a lot about how they value work life balance of their employees.
 And generally, without a doubt this is true.
 But you gotta remember to change your mindset and reflect upon the items mentioned in lesson one.

 The remote first company probably is most interested in its bottom line.
 Perhaps more so than non-remote first companies.
-So they really need to hear how you are most productive when working remotely, working from anywhere, or tele-commuting.
+So they really need to hear how you are most productive when working from anywhere, tele-commuting or completing remote job tasks virtually.
 They need to hear also, how the lack of a commute adds more work time to your day and how you are more mentally available at home in comparison to a traditional in office arrangement.

 Further, and perhaps more importantly, they need to understand that you revel in a work from home environment because you require less handholding, guidance and direction than in-office workers.